TheLurkiest/auto_setup_django_pregame/README.md

 # auto_setup_django_pregame

+alright, we now have the bare bones setup complete-- for now, and the next time we show up here we're just going to have to do a ton of little tests and debugs most likely-- it's probably a good idea to update the manner by which files are being transferred to make it take fewer manual steps just to get the files in there.

 For the time being I'm going to skip over tests.py and come back to it --it's a lot to implement.